GregRos/wampus/README.md

 ## Wampus feature list

-Note that this is basically a wish list.
-It doesn't work yet.
+Most of these are implemented, but the library hasn't been tested (read - *don't use this yet*)

-1. Accurate implementation of the WAMP protocol, including responding to protocol violations, to make sure the connection is reliable.
+1. Accurate implementation of the WAMP protocol.

+1. Observable- and Promise- based API, using `rxjs`.

+1. Primary high-level invocation-based API (e.g. `session.call("name")`).

+1. Secondary low-level message-passing API (e.g. `session.protocol.send(craftedMessage)`) with varying levels of abstraction.

-2. Support for all/most alpha+ advanced profile features.
+1. Support for all/most alpha+ advanced profile features.

+1. Human-readable error messages.

+1. Intelligent stack trace collection and debugging.

+1. Respond to protocol violations per spec (i.e. ABORT connection)

-3. High performance.
+1. High performance.

-4. Platform-agonstic (runs on Node.js and browser)
+1. Platform-agonstic (Node.js and browser)

-5. Observable-based API, but with promise- and event- based APIs for compatibility with existing code/mindsets, and in some cases conciseness.
-Observable implementation will be `must.js` for now, but this might change.

-7. Access to both a higher-level invocation-based API (e.g. `session.call("name")`) and a lower-level message-passing API (e.g. `session.proto.send(craftedMessage)`) with varying levels of abstraction.

-5. User-readable error messages for possible issues, protocol violations, connection errors, etc.

-6. Support for serializing/deserializing data into desired formats.
-E.g. receive a JSON-encoded object graph, turn into JS complex nested object.

-7. Lower-level access to a message sending API for integration with custom protocol implementations and using experimental features.
+7. Support for reviving simple JSON into complex objects and vice versa.